The

 In

-of calumny against the Legion, in which he told Iorga
+about Iorga’s campaign of calumny against the Legion, in which

-that he is a dishonest person who has taken part in the oppression
+he told Iorga that he is a dishonest person who has taken part in

-which resulted in King Carol II (who had earlier established
+lawsuit against Codreanu, which resulted in King Carol II (who had

-himself as a dictator, changing the constitution) and his
+earlier established himself as a dictator, changing the

-(and then thousands of Legionaries) and condemning him to six
+Codreanu (and then thousands of Legionaries) and condemning him to

-months in prison.
-The government organized a second trial to take
+six months in prison.
+The government organized a second trial to

-place, closed to the public and extremely biased, in which Codreanu
+take place, closed to the public and extremely biased, in which

-was sentenced to ten years in prison for unreasonable and unproven
+Codreanu was sentenced to ten years in prison for unreasonable and

-a few months later, then had the military police murder Codreanu,
+months later, then had the military police murder Codreanu, acting

 After